-Michelle Dunlap Publications (pdf)
+Michelle R. Dunlap

 Professor Dunlap graduated from Wayne State University with high distinction and with honors in psychology.
 She was awarded a McKnight Doctoral Fellowship from the Florida Education Fund.